rsms/move/README.md

 ## License (MIT)

-Move incorporates some third-party, namely a derivation of [UglifyJS](https://github.com/mishoo/UglifyJS).
+Move incorporates some third-party source, namely a derivation of [UglifyJS](https://github.com/mishoo/UglifyJS).
 These sources have a separate license embedded into their heads.

 The rest of Move is licensed as follows: